 Flashgun vs Shotgun

-Growing up, I watched the Moomins on television, read the Tove Jansen books and generally obsessed over the Norwegian valley-dwellers for a lot longer than I’d openly to admit.
-So it was, perhaps, fate that led me to find a metal worker going by the name of Mumin selling his beautifully crafted knives on the outskirts of Kashgar, a key outpost on China’s vast western border.
+Growing up I watched the Moomins on television like every other kid, I read the Tove Jansen books with wide-eyed wonder and soon started obsessing over the Norwegian valley-dwellers for a lot longer than I’d openly admit.
+So it was, perhaps, fate that led me to one day find a metal worker going by the name of Mumin selling his beautifully crafted knives on the outskirts of Kashgar, a key outpost on China’s vast western border.

 Police checkpoints are common in this area of China.
 Every 100 or so miles you get out the car and wait for 30 minutes to cross, nothing too stressful or dramatic.
 However in recent days there had been a serious domestic plane hijacking from Urumqi to Hotan by a couple of “extremist” Uighurs who wanted to make a point, so the Han Chinese were rather jittery.
 We didn’t know this fact at the time but it probably explained the shotguns aimed at our car as we approached a remote and desolate checkpoint overlooking the desert.
 We shut off the engine and stepped out the car with nothing but sand, cliffs and a tiny shack full of heavily armed grunts for company.